 The setting is similar to other fancy hotels with afternoon tea held in the foyer.
 As you walk in through the door, you can see the sweeping stairway up to the rooms, then straight ahead the dining area.
-Decked in finery and under a very impressive chandelier and ceiling sculpture (which is super similar to the one in the V+A!), the tables are all laid out.
+Decked in finery and under a very impressive chandelier and ceiling sculpture (which is super similar to the one in the V+A!), the tables are all laid out, with linen for table cloths; such a classic choice.
 We had a little table for two with squidgy chairs alongside.
 Alongside the table was a little three tiered silver shelf which was very helpful to make sure the table didn’t get too full.

 You can get the afternoon tea with some sparkling champagne or rose champagne.
 Or the traditional London afternoon tea with a selection of teas.
 They have a huge selection of tea to choose from, including blacks to herbal.
 I went for a white tea – the Malawi Antler.
 Mainly because it is a very rare tea and it’s only served at 2 places in the world!
 It’s made from the velvety stems of the spring shoots.
 It was a lovely tea, very light and fresh.